 Additional information is available in the cooperating colleges' student services offices.
 Students seeking additional degrees from different UI undergraduate colleges are urged to review all requirements with their advisors as soon as possible.

 If you have been awarded one or more baccalaureate degrees from the University of Iowa, you may return for one or more additional baccalaureate degrees, as long as the degree is different from the one you previously earned (e.g., if you received a BA, you may return and earn a BS, BM, or BFA).
 You may not earn a second BA degree from CLAS; instead, you may return and complete a second major.
 For more information on earning a second major, please see Returning to earn additional majors.

 Likewise, a student with a baccalaureate degree from another UI college may return and earn an additional baccalaureate degree from the College of Liberal Arts and Sciences as long as the degrees are not identical.
 For example, if a student has already earned a BBA, a BSN or a BSE, he or she may return to earn a BA, BS, or a BFA from CLAS.

 - You may not earn two different baccalaureate degrees with the same major, such as a BA in Psychology and BS in Psychology.
 Instead, you must choose another major for the additional baccalaureate degree.

-- You may not be enrolled in a graduate or professional program while earning a baccalaureate degree.
+- You may not be enrolled in a graduate program while earning a baccalaureate degree.
 Concurrent enrollment is not allowed unless you are admitted to a specified combined degree program.

 In order to earn the additional baccalaureate degree, you must meet all requirements for that degree, including the General Education and the CLAS and UI residence requirements.
 Any student interested in returning to earn an additional baccalaureate degree from CLAS must apply for admission to the University of Iowa and to the College of Liberal Arts and Sciences.